katzarsky/mariadb-xxhash/Readme.md

-MariaDb UDF for xxhash64, xxhash32 and xxhash32-signed
+MariaDB UDF for xxhash64, xxhash32 and xxhash32-signed
 ======================================================
 This is a set of 3 UDFs that can be installed in MariaDB.